dgallichan/retroMoCoBox/README.md

 ### Installation

-You can choose to either clone the folder to allow easy updates via git:
+You can choose to either download the last 'release' (which hopefully won't contain any accidental commits which break it ;) ) or you can clone the folder to allow easy updates via git:

 ```
 $ git clone https://github.com/dgallichan/retroMoCoBox.git
 ```

-Or you can download the package and update manually as required.

 ---